-Let us step back for a moment from issues of language acquisition to discuss the fundamental problem of sentence comprehension.
-The main task of the parser is to assign abstract syntactic and semantic representations to the input signal that contains a string of words.
-The major problem in this structure assignment process is that the representations must be inferred under uncertainty, as the input itself does not provide direct information about what abstract representations must be assigned to it.
-This problem is made worse by the presence of massive ambiguity at various levels of linguistic representations, such as lexical ambiguities (e.g. homophones: sale vs. sail), category ambiguity (e.g. walk can be a noun or a verb), syntactic attachment ambiguities (e.g. The cop saw the man with the binoculars), or semantic ambiguities (e.g., some student loves every professor) to name but a few.
-The parser must thus rely on various indirect sources of linguistic and non-linguistic information to hypothesize representations and select one of those hypotheses that is most likely to be intended by the speaker (Altmann, 1998; Kimball, 1973).
+The main task of the parser is to assign abstract syntactic and semantic representations to an input signal that contains a string of words.
+The major problem in this structure assignment process is that the representations must be inferred under uncertainty, as the input itself does not provide direct information about what abstract representations should be assigned to it.
+This problem is made worse by the presence of massive ambiguity at various levels of linguistic representations, such as lexical ambiguities (e.g. homophones: sale vs. sail), category ambiguity (e.g. walk can be a noun or a verb), syntactic attachment ambiguities (e.g. The cop saw the man with the binoculars), or semantic ambiguities (e.g., some student likes every professor) to name but a few.2 The parser must thus rely on various indirect sources of linguistic and non-linguistic information to hypothesize representations and select one of those hypotheses that is most likely to be intended by the speaker (Altmann, 1998; Kimball, 1973).